Wayneoween/dndaux.de/docs/glossary-tooltip-usage.md

 The repository includes a GitHub Actions workflow (`.github/workflows/pages.yml`) that automatically:

-1. **Detects changes** when content is pushed to the main branch
-2. **Processes glossary terms** using the Rake task
+1. **Processes glossary terms** during the build process (without modifying source files)
-3. **Commits processed files** back to the repository (if changes were made)
-4. **Builds and deploys** the site to GitHub Pages
+2. **Builds and deploys** the site to GitHub Pages with tooltips applied

 ### Key Features:
-- Runs automatically when Sveltia CMS saves content
-- Uses `[skip ci]` in commit messages to avoid infinite loops
-- Only commits if files were actually changed by glossary processing
-- Seamlessly integrates with GitHub Pages deployment
+- **Clean source files**: Your markdown stays clean and editable - no Liquid template clutter
+- **Build-time processing**: Tooltips are only applied during the Jekyll build process
+- **CMS friendly**: Perfect for Sveltia CMS users who want clean, natural markdown
+- **No commits**: Source files are never modified or committed back to the repository

 ### Configuration:
-The workflow requires:
-- `contents: write` permission to commit processed files back to the repository
-- GitHub Pages to be configured to use "GitHub Actions" as the source (not "Deploy from a branch")
+The workflow requires GitHub Pages to be configured to use "GitHub Actions" as the source (not "Deploy from a branch").

 **To enable this workflow:**
 1. Go to your repository Settings > Pages